INTERNATIONAL HERBERT MARCUSE SOCIETY

 An Invitation to Share

-Teaching Materials and Critical Ideas
+Teaching Materials and Pedagogical Praxis

 Featured here are a wide range of materials submitted by teachers, scholars, artists, organizers, and others who are teaching and learning in the critical and radical traditions of which Herbert Marcuse and Angela Davis are such an important part.
 Please accept this invitation to inspire and teach and learn from each other as colleagues, comrades, and friends: share your own work here, enabling us to join together to explore, encourage, and extend the long legacy of teaching for freedom and liberation.

 We welcome a wide variety of contributions, including the following:

 course syllabi from any relevant subject area

 notes on experiences with particular handouts, props, framing questions, teaching strategies

 ways of creating community through teaching

 educational materials for relevant courses, reading groups, workshops, or other community activities and cultural projects

 recommendations and reviews of books, films, videos, and other sources relevant to critical pedagogy

 notes, stories, memoirs, and critical reflections on educational theory and practice

 Contributions may be presented in any language.